cobyism/dciy/README.md

 or anything else—all DCIY does is provide a web interface for checking out Git repositories and running CI on them, all as the same user (you) that is firing up the DCIY server.

+### Alternatives that might suit you better

+I started this project because I wanted to run CI on some other private side-projects I’m working on, and couldn’t find anything else lightweight enough that suited my needs.
+It is not intended to be a a fully-fledged, production-ready CI environment, so if you want something more that’s also free, you should check out some of the following projects:

+- [Travis CI](https://travis-ci.org/) - If your project is public, this is probably your best option.
+- [Strider CD](http://stridercd.com/) - An open source continuous integration & deployment server written in Node.js.
+- [Kochiku](https://github.com/square/kochiku) (by [Square](https://squareup.com/)) - An open source distributed testing platform.
+- [Jenkins CI](http://jenkins-ci.org/) - Might be ugly, but it’s open source, widely used, and has a large following.

 ### A note about security

 DCIY runs all commands on your behalf, so it’s probably not a good idea to